Welcome to Vital Green ... our pioneering program does 3 good things:

 Founder, President, former Alaskan fisherman

 Then, in 2012, we started trucking goods from our Washington base to a Virginia facility, from where we ground-ship orders to most East Coast addresses.
-Because trucking burns much less carbon per pound versus air shipments, this initiative cut our carbon emissions dramatically.
+Because trucking burns much less carbon per pound versus air shipments, this initiative cut our carbon emissions quite substantially.

-And we have more good news … the global warming effects of your shipment will be offset by our support for a green energy project!
+And the global warming effects of your shipment will be offset by our support for a carbon-sequestration project.

-Working through NativeEnergy, Inc., we’re helping support The Green Dream Farm Methane Reduction Project.
+Working through NativeEnergy, Inc., we’re helping support the Oka Trees of Hope Project.

 Our contribution takes into account the added warming effects of jet emissions at high altitudes … an effect called "radiative forcing".